ksharp8/compack/README.md

 =======

-1.**cssFx** is a standalone polyfill that adds all the vendor-specific CSS3 properties you normally have to add for older browsers.
+1. **cssFx** is a standalone polyfill that adds all the vendor-specific CSS3 properties you normally have to add for older browsers.
 example:
 ```css
 <link rel="stylesheet" href="effects.css" class="cssfx">